-I currently work on a project called Ranking Digital Rights, which evaluates the world’s largest technology companies on their commitment to freedom of expression and privacy.
+I used to work on a project called Ranking Digital Rights, which evaluates the world’s largest technology companies on their commitment to freedom of expression and privacy.
 I have also researched and written on freedom of expression issues at the Berkman Center for Internet & Society.
 My work there appeared on the blogs of Internet Monitor and Herdict.
 Internet Monitor examines global Internet censorship and surveillance, and Herdict tracks website blockages.

 RightsCon 2016: Corporate Accountability Enters the Mainstream, Ranking Digital Rights blog, April 8, 2016.

 RDR @ RightsCon, Ranking Digital Rights blog, March 22, 2016.